Esri/military-symbology/README.md

     Click a symbol in your favorites to add it to the map.

 ### Sharing Favorites
-1. The Favorites file: `SymbolFavorites.json` is stored with the add-in at (Note: you may copy/paste this path into File Explorer):
-    a.
-Military Symbol Editor Add-in: `%LOCALAPPDATA%\ESRI\ArcGISPro\AssemblyCache\{4ff462b0-2910-47f3-b6fd-d1d17e5f7dfc}`
-    b.
-Military Tools for ArcGIS Add-in: `%LOCALAPPDATA%\ESRI\ArcGISPro\AssemblyCache\{bea7f059-c69e-4e17-84bd-072236629c0c}`
+1. To share or save a set of favorites use the "Save As..." and "Import..." buttons on the Favorites tab
+2. Additional information about favorites:
-2. You may copy, replace, or share this favorites file(`SymbolFavorites.json`) by copying to the same location on machines **with the same version of the Military Symbol Editor installed**
+    1. You may copy, import/export, or share favorites files (ex. `SymbolFavorites.json`) between machines **with the same version of the Military Symbol Editor installed**
-3. Manually editing or creating this file outside of the add-in is not generally supported
+    2. Manually editing or creating favorites files outside of the add-in is not generally supported
-    a.
-This file must match the JSON format/model of the current add-in.
+        1. This file must match the JSON format/model of the current add-in.
-    b.
-This model is JSON-serialized from [this class](./source/ProSymbolEditor/Models/SymbolAttributes/SymbolAttributeSet.cs).
+        2. This format/model is JSON-serialized from [this class](./source/ProSymbolEditor/Models/SymbolAttributes/SymbolAttributeSet.cs).
+    3. The default favorites file used by the application is: `SymbolFavorites.json`
+        1. This file is stored with the add-in at the add-in install location (Note: you may copy/paste this path into File Explorer) at:
+        2. Military Symbol Editor Add-in: `%LOCALAPPDATA%\ESRI\ArcGISPro\AssemblyCache\{4ff462b0-2910-47f3-b6fd-d1d17e5f7dfc}`
+        3. Military Tools for ArcGIS Add-in: `%LOCALAPPDATA%\ESRI\ArcGISPro\AssemblyCache\{bea7f059-c69e-4e17-84bd-072236629c0c}`

 ### Edit the symbol for a military feature that is already on the map
 1. Click the **Modify** tab in the Military Symbol Editor.